hyfydy/hyfydy-doc/hyfydy-user-manual.md

+# Hyfydy User Manual

+Version 1.0.0 • Updated 19 November 2025

+Copyright © 2025 Goatstream.
+All rights reserved.
+This manual is provided for informational purposes without warranty of any kind.

+[TOC]

 ## Introduction

 Hyfydy is software for high-performance musculoskeletal simulation, with a focus on biomechanics research and predictive simulation of human and animal motion.
 It supports bodies, joints, contacts, musculotendon actuators, and torque actuators.
 Some of its key features include: